Like everyone I post some instruments and gear stuff here: Lapsteels, Guitars, Drum and Tabla with audio examples where available.

 I bought it in 2004 and after 3½ years I had to change the mechanics, the one of the 3rd string was broken.

 Otherwise it’s a nice instrument and I think it is worth the price.
 The sound is somewhat metallic with few bass and the 1st and 2nd strings are a bit weak.
-Playing up the neck it looses a bit sustain too.
+Playing up the neck it looses sustain too.

 Mohan Veena (Indian Slide Guitar)

 I’m still not very familiar with the style of playing, especially tuning the drone strings is a story of its own.
 And you need partners who are good at dealing with modal music.
+Why all and everyone needs to change chord every other bar?

 Surely this is my star.
 Every time I play on it it’s like … woahhh … simply unbelievable.
 It has the classic dreadnought sound, but playing with a pick or fingerstyle it does exactly what you are doing.
 Every string is clearly there while all alloy to a big sound at the same time!